 The US figures for Systematic Lupus Erythematosus, for example, stood in 1988–1994 at 53.6/100,000 people per year, then nearly doubled by 2004–2008 to 102.9/100,000.
 For Crohn’s Disease, the figure in 1991, 140/100,000, increased by almost 70% to 235.6/100,000 in 2008–09.
 For Guillain-Barre Syndrome, the number nearly doubled from 1.6/100,000 in 1973 to 2.9 in 2.9/100,000 people per year.

-If the immune system ‘overreacts’ to a particular trigger, the immune response itself can be overwhelming, causing autoimmune disorders.
-This is called pathogenic priming.
+If the immune system ‘overreacts’ to a particular trigger, the immune response itself can be overwhelming, causing it to attack the tissue it is meant to defend.
+This response is called pathogenic priming.
 Children may be particularly vulnerable as they have highly active immune systems while they are growing.
 Kerr explains:

-“The immune system mistakes friend for foe and begins to attack the very tissues it was designed to protect.
-Over the past 40 years, something has been pushing that system over the edge.
+“The immune system mistakes friend for foe and begins to attack the very tissues it was designed to protect….
 Something is causing the immune system to increasingly make mistakes in which the line becomes blurred, the immune system attacks the body itself, and autoimmune disease occurs.

 “There is almost universal agreement among scientists and physicians that the environmental toxins and chemicals to which we are increasingly exposed are interfering with the immune system’s ability to distinguish self from non-self.
 Most of the risk of autoimmunity comes from environmental exposures rather than from genetic susceptibilities.
 So, have those environmental exposures changed over time?
 The answer is clearly yes.

 “The numbers are staggering: one in twelve [US] Americans — and one in nine women — will develop an autoimmune disorder.
-And since it is clear that not every patient with an autoimmune disease is correctly diagnosed, the prevalence is certainly higher than that.
-The American Heart Association estimates that by comparison, only one in twenty Americans will have coronary heart disease.
-Similarly, according to the National Center for Health Statistics, one in fourteen American adults will have cancer at some time in their life.
+And since it is clear that not every patient with an autoimmune disease is correctly diagnosed, the prevalence is certainly higher than that….
 This means that an American is more likely to get an autoimmune disease than either cancer or heart disease.”